Kalka Shatabdi Express

 The 12011/12012 Kalka Shatabdi Express is a Superfast Express train of Shatabdi class belonging to Indian Railways that runs between New Delhi and Kalka in India.
 It is a daily service.
 It operates as train number 12011 from New Delhi railway station to Kalka railway station and as train number 12012 in the reverse direction.
 The train is mostly used by tourists, along with Netaji Express, en route to Shimla.
 Thus, gaining its international patronage.

-Coaches

-The Kalka Shatabdi Express generally has 2 Executive AC Chair Car (EC) coaches, 14 AC Chair Car(CC) coaches, two luggage cum generator coaches.
-The train runs with LHB coach.
-As customary, the composition of coaches is at the discretion of Indian Railways.
-There is no pantry car but catering is arranged on board the train.

 Service

 It is the fastest train on the Delhi–Kalka sector.
 It shares this distinction with its sister train 12005/06 Kalka Shatabdi Express.
-It covers the distance of 303 kilometers in 4 hours 05 mins as 12011 Shatabdi Express (76.20 km/hr) and 4 hours 10 mins as 12012 Shatabdi Express (76.72 km/hr).
+It covers the distance of 269 kilometers in 4 hours as 12011 Shatabdi Express (67 km/h) and 4 hours 5 mins as 12012 Shatabdi Express (66 km/h).

 Loco link

 It is regularly hauled by a WAP-7 locomotive with HOG capability from the Ghaziabad Shed.
 It receives banker engines between Chandigarh & Kalka.
 Generally, these are WAP-4 or WAP-5.